joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 :::tip

-# Task 7 - Completing the Dash
+# Task 9 - Completing the Dash (if you want a challenge)

 Complete the `main_dash_view`: